-- The Adult Consumer Survey is an annual survey of a sample of adults receiving home and community-based services from around the state.
+- The In-Person Survey (Previously referred to as the Adult Consumer Survey) is an annual survey of a sample of adults receiving home and community-based services from around the state.
 The survey consists of background information about service recipients provided by designated agency (DA) and specialized services agency (SSA) staff and independent in-person interviews of adults receiving services to elicit valuable and direct input about their satisfaction with services and other aspects of their lives.
-National Core Indicators Adult Consumer Survey Reports
+National Core Indicators In-Person Survey Reports

 - The Staff Stability Survey which is an annual on-line survey of the designated agencies (DAs) and specialized services agencies (SSAs) that captures information about wages, benefits, and turnover of the direct care workers who are hired by the agencies.
 National Core Indicators Staff Stability Survey Reports

 To use NCI's Chart Generator which can compare Vermont data with Consumer Reports from other states, go to National Core Indicators (NCI), and click on NCI States on the band across the top.